On the Equivalence of Zero-Sum Games and Conic Programs: Extensions to more general strategy sets

 \section{Extensions to more general strategy sets}

 Here we extend Theorem \ref{th:3.1} to two-player zero-sum games with strategy sets that are finite intersections and finite unions of cone-leveled sets.
-As already mentioned in Subsection \ref{sec:1.3}, the former represent strategies that satisfy finite systems of linear (in)equalities, and the latter have a structure sufficient for the existence and computation of subgame Nash equilibria.
+The former represent strategies that satisfy finite systems of linear (in)equalities, and the latter have a structure sufficient for the existence and computation of subgame Nash equilibria.
 Consider the cone-leveled sets

-where $\{C_i\}_{i\in\mathcal{I}}$, $\{K_j\}_{j\in\mathcal{J}}$ are families of convex cones and, without loss of generality, $F_j\subset [1,\delta_j]$ $\forall j\in\mathcal{J}$ and $G_i\subset[\gamma_i,1]$ $\forall i\in\mathcal{I}$, where $\delta_j\geq1\;\forall j\in\mathcal{J},\;\gamma_i\in(0,1]\;\forall i\in\mathcal{I}$.
+where $\{C_i\}_{i\in\mathcal{I}}$, $\{K_j\}_{j\in\mathcal{J}}$ are families of convex cones and, without loss of generality, $Q_j\subseteq [1,\delta_j]$ $\forall j\in\mathcal{J}$ and $H_i\subseteq[\gamma_i,1]$ $\forall i\in\mathcal{I}$, where $\delta_j\geq1\;\forall j\in\mathcal{J},\;\gamma_i\in(0,1]\;\forall i\in\mathcal{I}$.
 Hereafter, we will assume that $+\infty>|\mathcal{I}|=m\geq 2$ and $+\infty>|\mathcal{J}|=n\geq 2$.